IlanTeraSky/terasky-discover-aws-resources/README.md

 # terasky-discover-aws-resources
-A command-line tool to discover your aws services and resources Please make sure torun aws config or [set env. vars](https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/guide_credentials_environment.html) with a user dredentials that have read premissions to all resources
+A command-line tool to discover your aws services and resources across all regions Please make sure torun aws config or [set env. vars](https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/guide_credentials_environment.html) with a user dredentials that have read premissions to all resources

 ### How to use the tool ###